 All in all, the 2-person, zipper Coleman tent is all you need for those outdoor camping, no matter the condition.

 - E-port to get cords through the tent

 - Easy to assemble

 - Doesn’t come with a footprint

-3. Featherstone 2 Person Backpacking Tent
+3. Featherstone 2 Person Backpacking Tent For Boy scout

 The Featherstone backpacking tent is another option you can look into for the quality it brings.
 Made from rugged but lightweight tear-resistant fabric, the tent can endure everything that’s thrown in its way.

-Like most others, it is a waterproof tent that keeps your dry in rainy conditions.
+Like most others, it is a waterproof tent that keeps you dry in rainy conditions.
 Water won’t get through the material, but don’t worry; the micro-mesh fabric is perfect for letting that air pass through it.
 So, it doesn’t get too hot inside, nor don’t you get any breathing issues.